 The Administration staff then issue a confirmation of Approval of Payment letter to the applicant along with an Electronic Funds Transfer form for the applicant to complete and request the submission of further documentation, if applicable, such as proof of LPT payment, proof of registration with the Residential Tenancies Board (RTB), and Tax Clearance Certs.
 The Administrative staff then prepare the Charge Document for the charge on the property and send it to the Housing Agency for them to carry out checks.
 When the Charge Document is returned by the Housing Agency with no issues, it is posted out to the applicant for signing and they are advised that their signature must be witnessed by a Solicitor.
-Once the applicant returns the signed document, a Chief Executive Order is prepared in order for the Charge Document are returned, a copy is posted to the Solicitors for them to process the charge on the property folio.
+Once the applicant returns the signed document, a Chief Executive Order is prepared in order for the Council to sign and seal two copies of the Charge Document.
+Once the signed and sealed copies of the Charge Document are returned, a copy is posted to the Solicitors for them to process the charge on the property folio.
 The summary spreadsheet is updated at all steps in the process.